The Beacon Light

 The Beacon Light is a painting by J. M. W. Turner.
 It was given to the National Museum of Wales by the Davies sisters (Gwendoline and Margaret).
 For some time it was regarded as a fake, but is now accepted as authentic.

 Provenance

 Beacon Light was among a number of works that were said to have been given by Turner to his mistress, Mrs Booth.
 It was sold at Christie's by her son, John Pound (her son by her first marriage).

 In 1922, it was sold as a genuine Turner and the Davies sisters (Gwendoline and Margaret) spent £2,625 to buy it.
 Following the death of Gwendoline Davies, it was among seven works by Turner that were donated to the National Museum of Wales.

 Doubts as to authenticity

-Shortly after the donation, doubts were raised about its authenticity and that of two other Turners donated by the sisters.
+Shortly after the donation, some raised doubts about its authenticity and that of two other Turners donated by the sisters.